-In order to make such a project which will ammsue the children with disbilities we have decided to make something with slinghshot.
-Slingshot is an old way of throwing things, this was use in old ages in wars and transfer things from one place to another place.
+The idea for this project is to come up with an idea that will encourage the children's to love the science and engineering fields.
+Also this play will be hoisting by the Wonder Factory.
+In order to make such a project which will help the children to decide there field, we have decided that our project will be building big slingshot to make the children's learn about projectiles.
+Slingshot is an old way of throwing things, this was use in old ages in wars and transfer things from one place to another.